Mining Intelligence and News

 The operation includes Copperton concentrator, Garfield smelter, refinery, and precious metals plant and tailings storage facilities.

+In-pit crushed ore is turned into a slurry and transported to the Copperton Concentrator, where copper and molybdenum concentrates are produced through a froth flotation process.
 The concentrate, which contains about 26 percent copper and by-products such as gold and silver, moves through a pipeline to Kennecott’s smelter, located about 17 miles to the north, for further processing.

 The smelter at Kennecott captures 99.9 percent of the sulfur in the feed, making it one of the cleanest in the world.
 The smelter also recovers heat from the furnaces, which generates 60 percent of the facility’s total electricity.